XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/monitor-incoming-payments-with-websocket.md

 })
 ```

-The above example opens a secure connection (`wss://`) over the internet to the default port for TLS-secured connections (443) on a remote server at `s1.ripple.com`.
+The above example opens a secure connection (`wss://`) to one of Ripple's public Test Net API servers.
 To connect to a locally-running `rippled` server with the default configuration instead, open an _unsecured_ connection (`ws://`) on port **6006** locally, using the following first line:

 ```js
 const socket = new WebSocket('ws://localhost:6006')